 I become a therapist in mid-life, after decades of varied life and work experience.
 I have faced my own character, limits and problems, failures and accomplishments.
 This gives me a natural respect for the men I work with.
-For almost 20 years now I have shared, with men of all kinds, the skills, learning and wisdom that have come from my own male soul's journey
+For over 20 years now I have shared, with men of all kinds, the skills, learning and wisdom that have come from my own male soul's journey

 I have worked in management, in education and in pastoral care.
 Being licensed as a Marriage and Family Therapist has allowed me to distill my life history into another vocational form: as a counselor for men and an ally to the male soul.

 I was Executive Director of the CG Jung Institute of San Francisco for thirteen years.
 As a chief of staff in other community nonprofits, I have served people coping with substance abuse and with HIV.

 I have taught grad and undergrad university students, high school, and adult ed.
 I also did a brief stint delivering furniture!
 During my years as a priest in the order of Dominican friars, I was a pastor, teacher and counselor.